luke-gru/riml/README.md

     end

-If you look at the last line of Riml in the previous example, you'll see that it doesn't use Vimscript's builtin 'call' function for calling the 'translate' method on the translation object.
-Riml can figure out when 'call' is necessary, and will add it to the compiled Vimscript.
+If you look at the last line of Riml in the previous example, you'll see that it doesn't use Vim script's builtin 'call' function for calling the 'translate' method on the translation object.
+Riml can figure out when 'call' is necessary, and will add it to the compiled Vim script.

 ###Using 'super'